Unviray/pyplater/CONTRIBUTING.rst

 Code Conventions
 ----------------

-In general the Pyplaterr source should always follow `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_.
+In general the pyplater source should always follow `PEP 8 <http://legacy.python.org/dev/peps/pep-0008/>`_.
 Exceptions are allowed in well justified and documented cases.
 However we make a small exception concerning docstrings: